-Eggplants are prepared in a variety of ways in southern Italy, especially in Sicily, where they turn up in pasta sauces, layered with tomatoes and cheese, and in this simple antipasto of involtini (stuffed rolls), which can also be served as a meatless main course in larger portions.
-Cooks salt eggplant for two reasons: it contains a lot of moisture and it can have bitter juices, and salt draws out both of them.
+Eggplant is prepared in a variety of ways in southern Italy, especially in Sicily, where it turns up in pasta sauces, layered with tomatoes and cheese, and in this simple antipasto of involtini (stuffed rolls), which can also be served as a meatless main course in larger portions.
+For an especially pretty presentation, you can garnish each serving with a few seared tomatoes on the vine.

 - 1 Tbs. chopped fresh flat-leaf parsley